xurxe/ajak-majok-react/README.md

 # Ajak Majok's website

 Activist and politician Ajak Majok was my first client!

 I made version 1.0 of her website in a week with only HTML and CSS, back when I had only been learning coding for less than a month.
 You can find the old repository here: https://github.com/xurxe/Ajak-Majok

-I'm making her a new site with React, as well as a headless CMS with Contentful.
+I made a new site with React, as well as a headless CMS with Contentful.

 ## Demo